ronkok/Hurmet/docs/manual.md

 ### Markdown

-Using the **M▾** button, you can import or export files in _Markdown_, a lightweight markup format.
-Hurmet's version of Markdown is extended to enable calculations, indented paragraphs, and tables with merged cells.
+In the **File▾** menu, you can import or export files in _Markdown_, a lightweight markup format.
+Hurmet's version of Markdown is extended to enable calculations, indented paragraphs, centered paragraphs, and tables with merged cells or multiple paragraphs in a cell.

+…or you can export GFM (Github Flavored Markdown), which does not have Hurmet’s extensions and which converts calculation zones to TeX.

 <details><summary>Click for more…</summary>